 Vintage 1966 midcentury Forestville Westminster wooden mantle, shelf, table clock.
 Sleek and elegant design & rare clock face with original key.
 Wooden construction covered in nut veneer with gorgeous grain and deep color, accented with brass details including 4 sleek feet adding to the design.
 Retro eames Westminster clock with a bit of an atomic design with two-tone dial, brass hour markers & convex glass cover.
 Beautiful mid-century home decor for entryway, living and dining rooms, office, library and den.
 See below for interesting history of Forestville Clocks below.
 More great Mid Century Art, Lighting and Home Decor

 CONDITION: Superb cosmetic condition - no damage, repairs or scratches etc. Retains its original key but for decor purposes only.
-Selling untested, sold as is for interior design and decor.
+Recently had the master spring replaced - working!!

 SIZE APPROX: 17 inches wide x 7 3/4 high x 3 1/2 deep